 An applicant must have completed the requirements for a Bachelor's degree at an accredited institution.
 A minimum GPA of 3.0 is required.
-Please note, courses counted toward transfer or program completion must have been completed within seven years of date of program application.
-In addition to completing the general application and paying the non-refundable \$25 application fee, the applicant must arrange for the Graduate Office to receive the following:
+Please note, courses counted toward transfer or program completion must have been completed within seven (7) years of date of program application.
+In addition to completing the general application and paying the non-refundable \$25.00 application fee, the applicant must arrange for the Graduate office to receive the following:

-- Copy of official undergraduate transcripts with minimum 3.0 undergraduate GPA.
+- Copy of official undergraduate transcripts with minimum 3.0 undergraduate GPA

 - Copy of valid teaching certificate

 - Curriculum Vitae

 - GRE or MAT scores

-- Three professional letters of reference (one must be current principal or supervisor)
+- Three professional letters of reference (one letter must be current principal or supervisor)

 - Professional Growth Plan

 - Professional Disposition Form

-- Signed Copy of the Kentucky Code of Ethics for Teachers
+- Signed copy of the Kentucky Code of Ethics for Teachers

-- Documentation of recent professional development activities (last 3 years)
+- Documentation of recent professional development activities (for the last three (3) years)